hammerheim-game/hammerheim-rules/8-scenarios.md

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # West Gatehouse
 </div>

 _The West
-Gatehouse remains guarded by a dark and sinister tree beast, and to enter the city from this direction adventurer must first brave passing by this monstrosity.
+Gatehouse remains guarded by a dark and sinister tree beast, and to enter the city from this direction adventurers must first brave passing by this monstrosity.
 Skeletons hang from its branches and who knows how many skulls are entwined within its blackened roots.
 Warbands tend to scale the walls or have found tunnels into the city